ylcdolphin/ylcdolphin/README.md

 ## Past
 I had been a doctoral student aiming at academic career.
-However, I determined to enter the software industry and acquired a M.S. instead.
+However, I determined to enter the software industry and acquired a M. S. degree instead.
 ## Present
 ## Future